Am0rphous/Awesome/README.md

 - [appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [Awesome Community](https://github.com/phpearth/awesome-community) - A curated list of awesome programming, development, technical support and discussion channels, groups, communities, resources and other shiny things.
 - [Awesome Design](https://github.com/gztchan/awesome-design) - Curated design resources.
   - [Awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
+  - [canva.com](https://www.canva.com) - "Canva is an Australian graphic design platform that is used to create social media graphics and presentations.
+The app includes readymade templates for users to use, and the platform is free and offers paid subscriptions such as Canva Pro and Canva for Enterprise for additional functionality."
 - [Capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️ .
 - [Devilbox](https://github.com/cytopia/devilbox) - A modern Docker LAMP stack and MEAN stack for local development.
 - [Devops Exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization.
 DevOps Interview Questions.